 Alcohol Policy for Recognized Student Organizations

-with either BYOB (Bring Your Own Beverage) or third
+must comply with either BYOB (Bring Your Own Beverage) or third

 - The group’s faculty/staff advisor must approve the event or activity.

 - No alcoholic beverages may be purchased through an

 organization’s funds, nor may the purchase of alcohol for members

 or guests be undertaken or coordinated by any member in the

 name of, or on behalf of, the organization.
 The purchase or use of